OVERVIEW OF PROGRAM

 Composition of Thesis Committees

-Five Penn faculty are required for the Final Thesis Committee; four must be BMB Graduate Group members and one must be an External Examiner (i.e. someone from outside the University and outside the BMB Graduate Group), who is brought in as an additional examiner for the thesis defense.
-If it is not possible for the External Examiner to attend the oral defense, he or she will be asked to provide a written report.
-The report must be submitted to the Thesis Committee Chair prior to the oral defense.
-The Thesis Committee Chair will provide a summary of this report during the closed portion of the thesis defense, and will raise any questions or concerns from the External Examiner.
+The External Examiner is someone from outside the University and outside the BMB Graduate Group who is brought in as an additional examiner for the thesis defense.
+If it is not possible for the External Examiner to attend the oral defense, he or she will be asked to provide a written report to the Chair of the student's thesis committee.

 Evaluation of Student’s Progress

-The Working Thesis Committee meets to monitor the students' progress every 6 months or as determined by the Committee.
+The Working Thesis Committee meets to monitor the students' progress every 6 months.
 The Thesis Committee is permitted and indeed encouraged to interview the student in the absence of the Thesis Advisor and vice versa.
 A written summary will be prepared after each meeting by the Thesis Committee Chair and will be placed in the student’s academic file.
 Upon written approval by the Chair of the Thesis Committee, the 6-month requirement may be waived, and yearly meetings held instead.

 If the Committee and/or the Thesis Advisor are not satisfied with the student's productivity, a written report will be prepared by the Committee outlining a proposed course of action.
 A copy of the report will be forwarded to the Graduate Group Chair, the student and the Thesis Advisor.
 The student will have the opportunity to reply to the written report of the Committee.
 Within 6 months, an additional meeting of the Thesis Committee will take place to determine the progress.
 In the event that the student does not make sufficient progress, he or she will be placed on academic probation.
 If progress is not apparent by the next Committee meeting, the student will be asked to petition for a terminal Master’s degree.